apple/swift-algorithms/Guides/SortedPrefix.md

  func rampedEndIndex(
     by areInIncreasingOrder: (Element, Element) throws -> Bool ) rethrows -> Index

+  func firstVariance(
+    by areEquivalent: (Element, Element) throws -> Bool ) rethrows -> Index
 }

 extension Collection where Element: Comparable {
   func sortedEndIndex() -> Index func rampedEndIndex() -> Index
 }

+extension Collection where Element: Equatable {
+  func firstVariance() -> Index
+}
 ```

-Checking if the entire collection is sorted (or strictly increasing) can be done by comparing the result of a showcased method to `endIndex`.
+Checking if the entire collection is sorted (or strictly increasing, or steady-state) can be done by comparing the result of a showcased method to `endIndex`.

 ### Complexity